-Here at Williams we are proud to be able to offer a large variety of products.
-This is partly due to the array of sensors that we hold in our arsenal.
-We are able to accommodate any project you have now or will in the future.
-We hope that our sensor pages are informative and that any question you may have are answered.
-However, if they are not we encourage you to ask any questions.
-Please visit our contact page if there is anything we might be able to help with.
+Here at Williams Aerial & Mapping, Inc. we are proud to be able to offer a large variety of products.
+This is partially due to the array of sensors we hold in our possession.
+We are able to accommodate any curent project you have or any project that you will have in the future.
+We hope that our sensor descriptions are informative and that any question you may have has been answered.
+However, if they were not, we encourage you to ask us any question you may have.
+Please visit our Contact page if there is anything we might be able to help you with.

 The Trimble Harrier 68i uses Multiple-Time-Around Technology to allow for multiple laser pulses and echoes in the air, increasing the point density of the mission.

 This sensor is the ideal solution for wide area mapping, power-line mapping, pipeline monitoring and corridor mapping.

 Here at Williams we have an extensive background with the Harrier.
 Our pilots are highly trained for the process of LiDAR point collection and had over 600 flight hours of collection with the Harrier in 2014 alone.
 We have experience collecting data for highway corridors, pipeline projects, power-line mapping and wide area mapping jobs.
 Our processing team is equally experienced as well.
 We pride ourselves in processing the data for your job in house with a highly trained and experienced team.
 With a total of over 100 years of photogrammetry background, our team will develop a solution to fit any requirements for your project.